-This blueberry apple pie is loaded with plump blueberries and baked inside a flaky butter pie crust.
+This Blueberry Apple Pie is loaded with plump blueberries and baked inside a flaky butter pie crust.
 Combined with tart apples and flavored with warm fall spices, like cinnamon and cardamom.

 As the blueberries cook and begin to pop, they release all of natural juices, resulting in the most delicious jam-like consistency.
 Serve this pie with a dollop of whipped cream or a scoop of vanilla ice cream.